Women Stem Up

 This part of the online course ends with some questions that can be discussed with a group of colleagues.

-• Finally, you can discuss in the larger group (15-20 min)
+• Finally, discuss in the larger group (15-20 min)

 Questions to discuss with colleagues